oroinc/documentation/book/scale_nodes.rst

   If you want to store the lock file in another location, see the `documentation on the LexicMaintenanceBundle <https://github.com/lexik/LexikMaintenanceBundle/blob/master/Resources/doc/index.md>`_.

-- **CRON** jobs: there shouldn't be any problems, as the queue is stored in the Database, so all the web-nodes will know the actual state of each job.
-  By default the job daemon is configured to run 5 concurrent (simultaneous) jobs.
-So, for example, if we have 5 web farm nodes we can decrease this value to 1.
-In this case, each node will run only 1 CRON job.
-In some cases it can also be more efficient to have an independent node just for CRON jobs.
+- **CRON** jobs: it is recommended to set up an independent node dedicated only to the CRON jobs (or use one of the web-nodes for all the CRON jobs).

 - **REDIS**: use `SncRedisBundle <https://github.com/snc/SncRedisBundle>`_